 I am glad Dr. Jeffery thus acknowledged the fact that my review is an attack on his book, not on him personally.
 Critical reviews of published books, when they portray the book as inadequate and on occasion downright false, occur all the time, on the net and elsewhere.
 The review did not find a public outlet accidentally or through the complicity of other parties such as independent editors or referees.
 It found a public outlet on my own web site simply because I gave it one.
 From the authors point of view that may have been indeed unfortunate and I am certain he personally did not like to see an item of this kind.
 No one likes to see ones life work gone over in such detail and exposed for the sheer incompetence in historical matters it so nakedly displays.
 On the other hand, the number of readers who expressed gratitude for my posting is considerable.
 Many, I have been told, have downloaded the review, printed it and inserted it in their copy of the book for direct reference and comparison.
-Moreover, the review found additional public outlets in Marco Bazzottis translation of it into Italian, published on the Just Classical Guitar home page, and in Luis Briso de Montianos translation of it into Spanish, posted on his own Spanish language Cejilla homepage (sites no longer on line).
+Moreover, the review found additional public outlets in Marco Bazzottis translation of it into Italian, published on the Just Classical Guitar home page, and in Luis Briso de Montianos translation of it into Spanish, posted on his own Spanish language Cejilla homepage.
 Additional public outlets for this review were printed in the German language magazine Gitarre & Laute (1996/3 and 1996/4) and in Classical Guitar magazine in an abbreviated version (Sept.
 1996,) and in Japanese translation by Jun Sugawara in Gendai Guitar in several installments beginning with the March, 1997 (No. 385) issue.
 The editors of these leading guitar journals must have agreed with me that the issues raised by my review are much more important to our discipline than any underlying personal conflicts.

 I have just gone over the review in detail, once again.
 I totally reject the assertion that it is contains any ad hominem insinuations.
 The only reference to the person of Brian Jeffery contained therein which is not directly related to his function as the author of the book, is the brief mention of the fact that back in 1980-81 he was a guest in my house in Boston.
 That period of my life was an important one for me.
 It was precisely during these long months that I started the actual operation of my publishing firm Editions Orphée.
 Brians constant support and advise then, were a major factor in the degree of excellence I was able to achieve in a fairly short time.
 At the same time, I was able to offer him in return some measure of support and assistance not only in providing Tecla Editions with the physical quarters for its operation, but also in direct participation in its editorial contents, so amply acknowledged by him in many of his publications.
 I do not regret for a second that Brian and I were able to cooperate so closely, for such an extended period of time.
 I only regret that somehow, for reasons I cannot possibly imagine, he had chosen to forget that.
 Otherwise, every single time I mention the name of Brian Jeffery in my review, it is as the author of the book under discussion.
 The discussion follows all the standard conventions of scholarly criticism, with full documentation of all the relevant references.
 The accusation of ad hominem treatment on my part is without any foundation.
 Lacking any direct response by the author to critical comments to his book, and faced with this accusation of a personal attack on his person, I am left with the unpalatable conclusion that perhaps the author is unable to document any refutations of my comments, thus preferring to hide behind this removal of the discussion to the personal level.
 That, on any level of human decency, is a cowardly attitude unbecoming a scholar and a gentleman.
 Now I have said it.
 Ad Hominem.